 Grain Field Chickens (GFC) is a division of the Vrystaat Koöperasie Beperk (VKB) which is based in the eastern Free State.
 It was established in 2010 and has since become almost fully vertically integrated as it has an abattoir, contract growing farms and two feed mills.
 VKB owns a 76.9% share in GFC.
 The rest is owned by the Industrial Development Corporation (IDC).
-The IDC shareholding will be transferred in equal shares to the Grain Field Workers' Trust and the VKB Workers' Trust as soon as the loan is repaid.

-&lt;sup>54 Interview with Poultry Producer, July 2015
+&lt;sup>58 Interview with Poultry Producer, July 2015

-To illustrate the difficulty of negotiating price increases we note that one interviewee reported that after they had approached a major retailer with a price increase request, the retailer simply stopped accepting deliveries for a 2 week period as they knew that the producer only has freezer space for approximately 2 weeks' worth of stock.
+&lt;sup>59 To illustrate the difficulty of negotiating price increases we note that one interviewee reported that after they had approached a major retailer with a price increase request, the retailer simply stopped accepting deliveries for a 2 week period as they knew that the producer only has freezer space for approximately 2 weeks' worth of stock.
 Once they had run out of freezer space, they had no choice but to return to the retailer and offer their product at a lower price.